 Disclosure: This post contains affiliate links, and I may earn a tiny commission if you click and purchase through them, at no extra cost to you!
 Thank you for helping me do what I love.

 If I’m being honest, sometimes I’m not in the mood to lie on a beach, or I want a dose of green when I’m among the crowds.
-A visit to a garden is the perfect little pick-me-up any time of year.
+A visit to a garden or a tour of some off-beach beauty is the perfect pick-me-up.

 Check out these five French Riviera gardens guaranteed to be the botanical boost you need.